-That One Level: DharmaFUCKINGTemple.
+That One Level: Dharma Temple/Alltrades Abbey.
 Let's clarify, shall we?
-You enter a perfectly normal looking area, but get flushed down to a crappy prison area, with all of your few, but helpful, spells and skills drained until the 3/4 point of the chapter here.
-There is NO way back to the present until you beat the FINAL boss of the area (of MANY), the shops sell crappy gear and items, there's an extremely hard-to-find mapshard that's hidden in some obscure little hut that you may not even know you can enter unless you tilt the camera ''just'' right, the monsters and bosses are notably stronger than your last adventure, you only have three underwhelming characters (The NPCs are decent at best, but ditch you as the story demands, leaving without any help often), you cannot use return or outside spells to easily get to inns in order to rest -or- priests in order to revive or save (both of which you will likely need often, even if you buy tons of herbs), the dungeons are colossal and confusing (easily the largest and hardest in the game) with no checkpoints save for one crappy little town which is worse than the prison town you started at, you have to fight in a tournament of rather strong bosses, and to top that all off, you don't even get any freebies when class changing, and you will need to grind your classes to a decent level to even hope to stand a chance against the bandit goons back in the present.
-Yuji Horii has gone to admit in interviews that he likes to kick players when they're down, but this is just ridiculous.
-The entire chapter created a Broken Base between those who liked VII and those who hated it.
-Many Ragequit at this point, and it's not hard to see why.
-And if you're willing to actually go through with it, you're going to say a lot more words than the one with the "f" above.
+You enter a perfectly normal looking area, but get flushed down to a crappy prison area, with all of your few, but helpful, spells and abilities stolen until the 3/4 point of the chapter here.
+There is no way back to the present until you beat Cardinal Ship/Sin, the shops sell crappy gear and items, there's an extremely hard-to-find mapshard/fragment that's hidden in some obscure little hut that you may not even know you can enter unless you tilt the camera ''just'' right, the monsters and bosses are notably stronger than your last adventure, you only have three underwhelming characters (The NPCs are decent at best, but ditch you as the story demands, leaving without any help often), you're still probably feeling a bit sore that Kiefer abruptly left the party, you cannot use return or outside spells to easily get to inns in order to rest or priests in order to revive or save (both of which you will likely need often, even if you buy tons of herbs), the dungeons are colossal and confusing (easily the largest and hardest in the game) with no checkpoints save for one crappy little town which is worse than the prison town you started at, you have to fight in a tournament of rather strong bosses (Allblades Arena).
+And to top that all off, even after you've freed the Abbey and unlock the job system, you don't even get any freebies when class changing, and you will need to grind your classes to a decent level to even hope to stand a chance against the bandit goons back in the present.
+Yuji Horii has gone to admit in interviews that he likes to kick players when they're down.
+The entire chapter created a Broken Base between those who liked VII and those who Rage Quit.

 At least the game is kind enough to give you an item that replicates the Heal spell when used in battle and can be used indefinitely soon after you get here.
 You will be getting a lot of use out of it.

-The Woobie: Eri.
+The Woobie: ELLIE.
 A Killer Robot who gets repurposed and reprogammed by Jerkass Zebbot, used to help destroy all her kind, and still gets All of the Other Reindeer treatment from the angry villagers.
-Zebbot also turns her into a Replacement Goldfish for his dead wife, giving her the same name and treating her as a Robot Maid.
+Zebbot also turns her into a Replacement Goldfish for his dead fiancée, giving her the same name and treating her as a Robot Maid.
 Back in the present, she's still slaving away in their little cottage, trying to feed soup to Zebbot's long-skeletonized remains.
-Oh, and the ambitious young king of the region hauls her off to study, hoping to create his own Killer Robot army, and his clumsy scientists waste no time in removing random parts to see how it affects her.
+Oh, and the ambitious young king of the region hauls her off to study, and his clumsy scientists waste no time in removing random parts to see how it affects her.
 Even when you stop this, she's just taken back home to spend the rest of her days in isolation, tending to her master's skeleton.
 Sure, she says she's happy, but...Luckily for her, the rest of her days aren't that long; if you ever choose to visit the house again, you'll find that she's broken down, finally joining Zebbot in death.